runbloom/bloom.sh/Windows/everything/README.md

 # What is 'everything'
-We all can agree that Windows' own tools for searching documents are simply useless
+We all can agree that Windows' own tools for searching documents are simply useless.

-This lightweight software scans all your computer in a very short time
+This lightweight software scans all your computer in a very short time.

-Then let's you search any type of document within your system
+Then let's you search any type of document within your system.

 <br>
 <br>